google/WebFundamentals/src/content/en/updates/posts/2016/01/notification-actions.markdown

 ](https://www.chromestatus.com/features/5706570994286592)[notificationclose](https://www.chromestatus.com/features/5706570994286592)[
 event](https://www.chromestatus.com/features/5706570994286592).

-To understand which action the user took you need to inspect the action property on the event and then you have the choice of either opening a new page for the user to complete an action
+To understand which action the user took you need to inspect the `action` property on the event and then you have the choice of either opening a new page for the user to complete an action or to perform the task in the background.

 {% highlight javascript %}
 self.addEventListener('notificationclick', function(event) {